The Evolution of a Revolution

 Geraldine Farrar was one of the opera stars featured in the "Which is which" campaign.

 This suggestion that the "live" could be replaced by a recording would be repeated in many phonograph ads and later repeated by descendent technologies like Memorex Recording Tape where it was famously asked "Is it live, or is it Memorex?"

 Is it live, or is it Memorex?
 1974

 In August of 1906 a significant change took place that would refine and redefine talking machines in the home.
 A new product-line called the Victor-Victrola was introduced and the talking machine's external horn was gone -- moved inside the cabinet.
-In so doing the Victrola in popular culture became fine furniture, a musical instrument and a brand name that would become a generic term (Victrola) for all talking machines, like Kodak for cameras and Kleenex for tissues.
+In so doing the Victrola became fine furniture and a musical instrument.
+In popular culture its model name "Victrola" would also become generic term for all talking machines, like Kodak for cameras and Kleenex for tissues.